hstroetgen/sc_somanet-base/examples/app_test_rtc/doc/index.rst

     :backlinks: none
     :depth: 3

-The purpose of this app (app_test_module_rtc) is showing the use of the :ref:`M41T62LC6F Real Time Clock Module <module_rtc>` over a C2X core.
+The purpose of this app (app_test_rtc) is showing the use of the :ref:`M41T62LC6F Real Time Clock Module <module_rtc>` over a C2X core.
 For that, it implements a simple app that sets the current time and date (Hours, Minutes, Seconds, Millisenconds, Day of the week, date, month, year and century) using the rtc module.
 Afterwards, the current time/date can be read by sending a request to the module.

 * **Minimum Number of Cores**: 3
 * **Minimum Number of Tiles**: 1

 .. cssclass:: github

-  `See Application on Public Repository <https://github.com/synapticon/sc_somanet-base/tree/feature_rtc_c21_core/examples/app_test_module_rtc/>`_
+  `See Application on Public Repository <https://github.com/synapticon/sc_somanet-base/tree/feature_rtc_c21_core/examples/app_test_rtc/>`_

 .. important:: To clone the Somanet base component you can use the command